Evaluating and Buying a Limited Partnership Interest

 Tax Requirements of Limited Partnerships

-In order for a limited partnership to receive preferential tax treatment, it must satisfy specific tax requirements.
-Specifically, it must satisfy at least 2 of the following 4 characteristics:
+For a limited partnership to receive preferential tax treatment, it must satisfy at least 2 of the following 4 characteristics:

 - liability must not be limited